 - We convert daylight into power with our 20 solar panels, which heat the majority of our water

-- We save around eight tonnes of carbon dioxide by using the wind turbine and solar panels
+- We save around eight tonnes of carbon dioxide by using the solar panels and other energy efficient measures

 - We light the foyer using our computerised lighting with daylight sensors, allowing us to plan our energy use and prevent waste